dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://usb-map.gitbook.io/project/), [disabling unsupported GPUs](https://khronokernel-4.gitbook.io/disable-unsupported-gpus/) and such.

 * [SSDT-EC-AMD](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-EC-AMD.dsl)
-   * Corrects your EC devices, needed for all Catalina users. **You will not go far without this**
+   * Corrects your EC devices, **needed for all Catalina users**.
+To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC` and `ECDV`.
+You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)

 For those having troubles understanding the SSDTs regarding EC can use CoprNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
 All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into EFI/OC/ACPI folder.
 You can compile with MaciASL by running File -> SaveAs -> ACPI Machine Language.